 Two prestigious prizes for young scientists will be awarded at the XXXI ICPEAC in Deauville:

-Registration for the Tutorials and ICPEAC in Deauville will be open beginning of January 2019.
+Registration for the Tutorials and ICPEAC in Deauville will be open end of January 2019.

 Participants coming from outside the Schengen Area wishing to enter France must be able to submit statutory documents at the border concerning the reasons for their stay, their means of support and accommodation arrangements.